 FOR IMMEDIATE RELEASE

-New York, NY — Donors of Color Network — the first-ever cross-racial community of donors and movement leaders committed to building the collective power of people of color to achieve racial equity — announced today that new top climate funders and high-profile movement leaders and networks have joined their groundbreaking Climate Funders Justice Pledge since the campaign launched in February.
-The campaign aims to move hundreds of millions of dollars to environmental and justice-focused groups led by Black, Indigenous, and people of color (BIPOC) that are on the frontlines of battling the climate crisis.
+New York, NY — Donors of Color Network (DOCN) – the first-ever cross-racial community of donors and movement leaders committed to building the collective power of people of color to achieve racial equity – today announced that the Rockefeller Brothers Fund, a top 40 climate funder, has taken the Climate Funders Justice Pledge (CFJP) and that new funding data is available from four foundations detailing the percentages given to Black, Indigenous, and People of Color (BIPOC)-led organizations ahead of the United Nations climate summit, (COP26).

 GreenLatinos is an active comunidad of Latino leaders, emboldened by the power and wisdom of our culture, united to demand equity and dismantle racism, resourced to win our environmental, conservation, and climate justice battles, and driven to secure our political, economic, cultural, and environmental liberation.